 “Duly noted,” I said, although I had stopped listening.
 Tonight would not be another feckless retreat with my tail between my legs.

 Shrouds of mist cast a fuzzy glow on the sleeping row of houses, and something felt different about the night air.

-I heard a car up ahead, and when it raced toward me, I ducked behind a parked sedan.
+I heard the rumble of a car up ahead, and when it raced toward me, I ducked behind a parked sedan.
 The passing vehicle, however, was only a white pick-up, not the red Corolla.
 I had reason to fear that Corolla.
 A week earlier it had cruised into the neighborhood, and from a rolled-down window in the rear, half-eaten discards of fast food were hurled at my head.
 The car sped away before I could ream their shanks with a satisfying array of profanity.

 I continued walking.
 Scattered leaves stirred to life on the sidewalk.
 I was getting close to where I often encountered the little dog.

 Overhead, menacing clouds seemed positioned to launch an advance.
 The swirling air, now heavy with moisture and getting colder, formed eddies that shot icy drafts up my pant legs.

 I stopped and leered at the sky.
 If my girlfriend was right, I would never hear the end of it.